MicrosoftDocs/azure-docs/articles/search/tutorial-csharp-geospatial-searches.md

 In order to calculate the distance again in the client, we have to return **Location** as one of our **Select** parameters.

 2. Now run the app and search with the same parameters as you did in the last section.
 You should see that the results are all precisely ordered on distance.
-Use the infinite scroll to check this for all results.
+Use the infinite scroll to check all results.

 Image